happo/happo.io/README.md

 distance smaller than the `compareThreshold`, the diff is considered okay and the two images will be considered visually equal.

+A **word of warning** here.
+If the threshold is too high, you risk hiding diffs that you wouldn't want to be hidden.
+Be careful when you start using this option.

 ```js
 module.exports = {
   compareThreshold: 0.05,